ComputationalPhysiology/pulse_adjoint/docs/contributing.rst

 Ready to contribute?
 Here’s how to set up pulse_adjoint for local development.

-1. Fork the pulse_adjoint repo on GitHub.
+1. Fork the pulse_adjoint repo on GitHub (Note: if you are part of the team working on pulse-adjoint then you can work on the original repo)

 2. Clone your fork locally: